Trail 7B starts from Stafal, just before the grocery store, see photo from Google Street View:

 Overview from Punta Telcio northward

-From the summit you can’t see (thankfully) the avalanche barrages; on the other hand, you really are spoiled for choice: the 4000-meter peaks of Monte Rosa, the sources of the Lys, Testa Grigia, the Rothorn, Punta di Netscio, Punta Ciampono, Mont Nery, Stafal: on clear days everything is perfectly visible, thanks to the very central location of this, unfortunately, rather underrated peak.
+From the summit you can’t see (thankfully) the avalanche barriers; on the other hand, you’re really spoiled for choice: the 4000-meter peaks of Monte Rosa, the sources of the Lys, Testa Grigia, the Rothorn, Punta di Netscio, Punta Ciampono, Mont Nery, Stafal: on clear days everything is perfectly visible, thanks to the very central location of this, unfortunately, rather underrated peak.

 Overview from Punta Telcio southward